 How to take hydrangea cuttings

 To take hydrangea cuttings, use secateurs to collect material from hydrangea stems and a knife to trim each cutting.
-Due to its woody nature, it’s not possible to propagate a hydrangea cutting in water, so you’ll need to insert them into a pot of gritty compost, instead.
+Due to its woody nature, it's not possible to propagate a hydrangea cutting in water, so you'll need to insert them into a pot of gritty compost, instead.
 Keep your cuttings in a propagator to retain moisture until the roots have developed (usually after about six weeks).
-Overwinter in a cold frame or similar.
-Then, when the cuttings start into growth in spring, pot them on.
+You will know your hydrangea cuttings have rooted when you see signs of new leaves developing, and if you gently tug the cutting you will feel resistance from the roots in the soil.
+You can then transplant the rooted cuttings straight away into individual pots for growing on, and overwinter them in a cold frame, or overwinter them as they are and transplant them the following spring.
+Regardless of when you transplant your hydrangea cuttings, they should be well-rooted and showing good signs of growth by the following spring, and should be ready to plant into larger pots or into the garden.

 You Will Need